Common searched topics: Manufacturing, Label printing, Sales order

 • Subtract it from existing inventory

-5. You will see a preview of your products below with their respective quantities.
+6. You’ll see a preview of your products and their respective quantities below.

 If you intend to track sublocations (optional), such as aisle or bin numbers, be sure to turn the sublocation option on; otherwise, you won’t see them after the import!